 It may not be noticeable when you get it right.
 But customers will surely notice if you get it wrong.

-In conclusion, long surveys are not the best fit for everyone in the current scenario.
-Using a micro feedback system makes it easier for customers and businesses alike.
+Long surveys are not the best fit for everyone in the current scenario.
+Using a micro-feedback system makes it easier for customers and businesses alike.